How to get from Cancun to Cozumel

 How far is Cancun from Cozumel?

-Cancun is about 95 kilometers miles from Cozumel.
+Cancun is about 95 kilometers from Cozumel.
 Unfortunately, there is no boat that goes directly from Cancun to Cozumel.

 Instead, you will need to head south from Cancun to Playa del Carmen.
 Playa del Carmen is 80 kilometers south of Cancun.